-Synopsis: Scott Joplin died over 100 years ago, never recorded apart from piano rolls, never saw his major work performed, never saw the fame he deserved and died bankrupt, discouraged and worn out.
+Scott Joplin died over 100 years ago, having never recorded apart from piano rolls, never saw his major work performed, never saw the fame he deserved and died bankrupt, discouraged and worn out.
 His passing also “heralded the end of this style in mainstream popular music”.
-Yet in more recent decades, Ragtime, and Scott Joplin in particular, have been rediscovered and appreciated.
-In this presentation we will examine the music of Joplin and explore the style of Ragtime and its other performers.
+Yet in more recent decades, ragtime, and Scott Joplin in particular, have been rediscovered and appreciated.
+In this presentation we will examine the music of Joplin and explore the style of ragtime and its other performers.

-Jeannie McInnes has been involved on the jazz scene for four decades as a radio presenter, curator of the Doubly Gifted Jazz Art Happening and coordinator of the Sydney Jazz Club Berry Island Picnics.
-She has a passion for twentieth-century jazz and a love of sharing it.
+Jeannie has been involved in the jazz scene for four decades as a radio presenter, curator of the Doubly Gifted Jazz Art Happening and coordinator of the Sydney Jazz Club Berry Island Picnics.
+She has a passion for twentieth century jazz and a love of sharing it.

 Disobedient Servant: The unsinkable Leopold Mozart

-British born, Australian raised, a lifetime of hands-on dabbling in the arts has been enabled by earning my keep in conventional ways.
-Long residence in France and Italy provided fluency in both languages plus a smattering of German which has broadened my historical research.
+Anne-Louise: British born, Australian raised, a lifetime of hands-on dabbling in the arts has been enabled by earning her keep in conventional ways.
+Long residence in France and Italy provided fluency in both languages plus a smattering of German which has broadened her historical research.